-Located in the south-west area of Montérégie.
-Only 20 minutes from Montreal, the CSSS Jardins-Roussillon makes it possible to combine the practical aspect of urban living and the charm of wide open spaces.
+Located only 20 minutes from Montreal in the south-west area of Montérégie, the Jardins-Roussillon University Family Medicine Group (U-FMG) makes it possible to combine the practical aspect of urban living and the charm of wide-open spaces.

 • Spoken: French, English is an asset

 The Jardins-Roussillon Family Medicine Unit (FMU) is part of the U-FMG and is located near the Anna-Laberge Hospital in Châteauguay.
 This hospital is one of Quebec's most recent hospitals and was inaugurated in 1988 to respond to the growing needs of the population.
 It is now experiencing a strong increase in its activities, mainly oriented towards acute care and short-stay surgery.
 The FMU is part of the Centre intégré de santé et de services sociaux de la Montérégie-Ouest (CISSS-MO).
 This Francophone teaching unit was approved by McGill University and opened its doors in 2009.
 The FMU receives approximately eight medical residents each year to complete their specialty.
 The capacity of the FMU is 12 residents, as well as three newly added externals.
 These doctors in training are guided and supervised by more than a dozen experienced family physician teachers.
 More than 80% of the curriculum is taught or supervised by physicians.
 Residents also have the opportunity to live a hospital experience where the family physician provides care from beginning to end.
 The absence of resident specialists allows for greater access to technical facilities and promotes a harmonious relationship with specialists who are able to understand the concerns and prerogatives of family medicine;

 • Anna-Laberge Hospital is a regional hospital, a breast cancer screening and reference centre, a Level II trauma centre;